Persepolis (Takht-e- Jamshid)

 - Apadana Palace

 In 330 BC, Alexander the Macedonian attacked Persia and set fire to the palaces of Persepolis, so that there was no nothing left of glory except the ruins, pillars and stairs.
-Persepolis was recorded at UNESCO World Heritage List in 1979.
+Persepolis was added to the UNESCO World Heritage List in 1979.

 The Gate of All Nations or Xerxes Gate

-This palace was built at the time King Xerxes, ordered by him for his queen.
-The palace is located at a lower height than other palaces.
+Built under the mandate of King Xerxes to give it to his wife.
+This palace used as a museum is at a lower height than others.
 Now it has been using under the title of museum.